teressas/Spotify_Clone_Music_Web_Player/README.md

 ## Getting Started
 - A mini Spotify clone web music player

-## Next Steps
-- This project currently works on Safari only
-- Working on redirect http requests to https so it'll work on Google Chrome, Firefox and Edge
-- Aesthetics are still being worked on

 ### Prerequisites
 - Spotify Premium Account
 - Spotify Developer